corinne-riddell/PopDataViz2017/Import-Data.md

 -   `state`: The state abbreviation. -`stop_date`: In the format YYYY-MM-DD, denoting the date the stop was conducted.
 -   `stop_time`: Time of the stop in 24-hr format.
--   `location_raw`: The location of the stop, as recorded by the police department.
+-   `location_raw`: The location of the stop, as recorded by the state..
 -   `county_name`: The county where the stop took place.
 -   `count_fips`: A numeric ID for the county.
 -   `fine_grained_location`: Inconsistenly coded and formatted, but more granular detail about the stop location.
 -   `police department`: The policy department of the officer who conducted the stop.
+-   `driver_age_raw`: The driver's age as coded in Florida (Florida only; no data in Vermont on age).
+-   `driver_age`: The driver's age as recoded by the Stanford Policing Project.
+(No data in Vermont on age)
 -   `driver_gender`: The gender of the driver.
+-   `drivre_race_raw`: Race as coded by the state.
+-   `drivre_race`: Race as recoded by the Stanford Policing Project.
--   `violation_raw`: The violation as coded by Vermont.
+-   `violation_raw`: The violation as coded by the state.
 -   `violation`: The violation as coded by the Stanford Policing Project (to make consistent across states).
 -   `search_conducted`: TRUE/FALSE indicator for whether the car
     was searched.
--   `search_type_raw`: Search variable originally provided by Vermont.
+-   `search_type_raw`: Search variable originally provided by the state.
 -   `contraband_found`: Indicator for whether the search yielded contraband.
+(No data from Florida)
 -   `stop_outcome`: Categorical indicator for whether the stopped individual was given a warning, a citation, or was arrested.
 -   `is_arrested`: TRUE/FALSE indicator for whether an arrest was made.
 -   `officer_id`: Identifier variable to cluster stops for each officer.
+-   Additional officer characteristics coded for Florida:
+    `officer_gender`, `officer_age`, `officer_race`, `officer_rank`
+-   `out_of_state`: Whether the driver was from out of state.

-To use these data, run the following lines of code:
+To use these data, run the following lines of code.
+You can use either dataset, or both, depending on what you'd like to visualize:

     VT.data <- gzfile("./Data/VT-clean.csv.gz")
     VT.stops <- read.csv(VT.data, stringsAsFactors=FALSE, header=T, nrows=1300000) #takes 20 seconds

+    FL.data <- readRDS("./Data/FL_clean.rds")

 -   Data downloaded from <https://openpolicing.stanford.edu/data/>, see
     the download link for Vermont.